jtrussell/svn-npm-crutch/README.md

 ## Examples
 _(Coming soon)_

+## TODO

+* Tests... yep
+* Be less invasive?
+Right now this rewrites your entire package.json after adding it's install hook using JSON.stringify...
+This isn't horrible but clobbers things like white space.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code